Jetroid/jetroid.github.io/_posts/2016-10-18-changed-times.md

 The same is true for a decade ago.

-We live in a world where software controls everything, but most of the population thinks that Computer Scientists just _fix_ computers.
+We live in a world where software controls everything, but much of the population thinks that people in the tech sphere just _fix_ computers.
 (Which they think involves uninstalling software...)
-It's a whole new world that most don't really understand.
+It's a whole new world that many don't really understand.

 This new world brings new opportunities.
 In the past, unless you were fortunate enough to be born to wealth,